wp-plugins/social-contact-display/readme.txt

 Tested up to: 3.8.1
 License: GPLv2+
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Stable Tag: 2.0.8
+Stable Tag: 2.0.9

 Social Contact Display Widget

 == Description ==

-Homepage Technologies have created a simple social contact display widget for your WordPress website.
+WP Creative have created a simple social contact display widget for your WordPress website.
 A very simple user interface allows you to easily update both your business address and your social media sites, including Facebook, Twitter, LinkedIn, Google Plus, Pinterest and Instagram.
 The widget is modular, so you can choose which options you want to display.

 You currently have 15 <a href="http://demo.wp-creative.co.uk/contact-display-widget/social-media-icons/">Social Media Icon Sets</a> to choose from and the list is being added to all the time.